Measurement Component

 self.ui.setLayout(layout)

-value when its corresponding widget is changed.
-Let’s add widgets for the settings defined in the setup
+values change and vice versa.
+Add widgets for the settings defined in the setup

 function and a start/stop button to the layout: